 I think about how much I wish I could learn about the day to day lives of my own older family members or ancestors—imagining what they would have blogged about life in a war or on the farm or coming here in the first place.
 We generally don’t have any of that, and given the platforms we have today, it feels right that we should make an effort to write in public.

-These depict the sort of set-aside places and occasions that can be created for thinking, listening, and talking things through friends, neighbors, and strangers.
+We need these sort of set-aside places and occasions that can be created for thinking, listening, and talking things through friends, neighbors, and strangers.